GithHayden/django-mythware/README.md

 python3 manage.py makemigrations - no changes detected. python3 manage.py migrate
 As this is a new empty DB, we need to create a new superusr. ython3 manage.py createsuperuser The sqlite db that we had, was just for testing, you are now going to have to now rebuild all the products.
 NOTE: PRIOR PRODUCTS ADDED WILL DISAPPEAR AT THIS STAGE.
+Serve your static files from Amazon AWS cloud server, that you can take a bit of space from - log into Amazon We'll have to update our code to use S3. sudo pip3 install django-storages - package that allows us to connect django to S3 sudo pip3 install boto3 - package that allows us to connect django to S3 sudo pip3 install gunicorn

 4. Push project to Heroku, using 'push -u heroku master' command.